Data and Research Officer

 • Develop plans/protocols, budgets, and questions for surveys;

-• Collect and report survey data in an organized manner;
+• Collect and report survey data in an organised manner;

-• Regularly report on progress of surveys to Senior Programme Officers, and Office Director;
+• Regularly report on the progress of surveys to Senior Programme Officers and Office Director;

 • Collaborate closely with Programme Officers and Project Officers of related projects and activities;